satansdeer/satansdeer.github.com/content/legacy-posts/react_lifecycle_methods/index.md

 There is only one method in this phase.
 It's `componentWillUnmount` and this is the only one `compoenentWIll...` method that didn't get deprecated.

-This method is executed just before your component gets removed from the __DOM__
+This method is executed before your component gets removed from the __DOM__

 Use this method to clean up after your component.
 Remove all timers or listeners created during the lifetime of your component to prevent memory leaks.

 ## Free React Course

 I'm going to release the whole course about modern react.
-It will be completely free, subscribe to mailing list to not miss the day when it will be out 😀.
+It will be free, subscribe to mailing list to not miss the day when it will be out 😀.

 <sign-up-form></sign-up-form>